Vier ernste Gesänge

 Vier ernste Gesänge (Four Serious Songs), Op.
 121, is a cycle of four songs for bass and piano by Johannes Brahms.
 As in his Ein deutsches Requiem, the texts are compiled from the Luther Bible.
 Three songs deal with death and the transience of life, while the fourth has an outlook of faith, hope and charity.
 Brahms composed the work in Vienna in 1896 and dedicated it to Max Klinger.
 The songs were premiered there in the presence of the composer by baritone Anton Sistermans and pianist Coenraad V. Bos.
 They have been recorded often by both female and male singers.

+The text adapts passages from the Ecclesiastes, the Book of Sirach, and the First Epistle to the Corinthians.

 History

 Between 1865 and 1868, as a young man, Brahms had composed Ein deutsches Requiem (A German Requiem), dealing with death, based on a compilation of biblical quotations in Luther's translation.
 He wrote Vier ernste Gesänge late in life, again on words from the Bible.
 His friend Clara Schumann had suffered a stroke on 26 March 1896.
 Brahms completed the composition of this set of songs, his last, by his birthday on 7 May that year, in anticipation of her death.